 - Canadian whiskey – Crown Royal and Canadian Club are two popular options, but this category is growing by leaps and bounds.
 Canadian whiskey is very popular right now.

 - Tennessee whiskey – Jack Daniel’s is synonymous with Tennessee whiskey.
 However, there are smaller manufacturers producing whiskey in the same style too.

 Whiskey, especially Scotch and Bourbon, is very popularly enjoyed alone.
 Some people prefer room-temperature whiskey, while others prefer an ice cube or two to mellow out the flavour a bit.
 Mixing Whiskey with soda or another simple mixer is also popular, such as in a Jack and Coke or a Whiskey Sour.
 Canadian whiskey is popularly enjoyed with ginger ale or a lemon-lime soda.
 More complex whiskey drinks include the “old-fashioned” Manhattan and mint julep, among others.

 Whiskey Storage Basics

 Bottled Whiskey will keep indefinitely if stored in a cool, dark place (such as a basement or interior storage unit.
 Store it upright and ensure it is protected from bumps and knocks, and you have nothing to worry about!
-Once you’ve opened a bottle, you will need to take a few precautions to keep your whiskey tasting fresh.
+Once you’ve opened a bottle, you must take a few precautions to keep your whiskey tasting fresh.
 If possible, try to use it within a few months of opening, as the flavour profile and alcohol level will change over time.
-Secondly, always seal it tightly between use.
-Finally, do continue to store in a dry, cool location.
+Secondly, always seal it tightly between uses.
+Finally, continue to store in a dry, cool location.

 Whiskey is a very interesting spirit that can range in flavour from simple and smooth to exceedingly flavorful and complex- even with its own set of superstitions!
 Understanding the differences is the key to making pleasing drinks and serving the right beverage to the right customer.